 - Calorie burn: The Samsung Galaxy Watch series tracks your resting and active calorie burn throughout the day based on your basal metabolic rate (BMR).

 - Heart rate: All Galaxy Watches have optical heart rate sensors for measuring your BPM while inactive and while exercising.
 If your watch senses a heart rate that’s too high or too low while you’re inactive, it’ll alert you.
-The Galaxy Watch 4 will also measure your heart rate recovery when you complete a workout.
+Galaxy Watch 4 and 5 series devices will also measure your heart rate recovery when you complete a workout.

 - Sleep: All Galaxy Watches will track your sleep, including your sleep stages (light, deep, and REM) and your total time awake.
-The Galaxy Watch 3 and 4 series will also give you a sleep score from 1-100 based on a few different factors.
-If your Galaxy Watch 4 is paired with a Samsung smartphone, you can even see how much you snore during the night.
-Additionally, the Galaxy Watch 4 offers personalized sleep coaching.
+The Galaxy Watch 3, 4, and 5 series will also give you a sleep score from 1-100 based on a few different factors.
+If your Galaxy Watch 4 or 5 is paired with a Samsung smartphone, you can even see how much you snore during the night.
+Additionally, the Galaxy Watch 4 and 5 series both offer personalized sleep coaching.

 - Stress monitoring: The Samsung Galaxy Watch series tracks your stress throughout the day using your heart rate variability data.
 Unlike other trackers that give you a stress “score” (usually from 1-100), Galaxy Watch devices show you how stressed you are on a sliding scale from green to red; green means you’re relaxed and red means you’re very stressed.

 - Breathing exercises: If your stress numbers are too high, you can use your Galaxy Watch to help you breathe a little easier.
 Select the Breathe app from the stress-tracking menu, and follow the on-screen prompts to get some help breathing in and out.
 This should help lower your stress levels.